orrpan/vscode-MAL/README.md

 ### 0.0.2

-Adding syntax for missed operators
+* Adding syntax for missed operators
+* Change highlighting for import
+* Change highlighting for Category
+* Start using ascii

 -----------------------------------------------------------------------------------------------------------

 ### 0.0.1

-Initial release of vscode-mal syntax for Meta Attack Language
+* Initial release of vscode-mal syntax for Meta Attack Language

 -----------------------------------------------------------------------------------------------------------